rixx/books.rixx.de/data/reviews/kurt-held/die-rote-zora-und-ihre-bande/index.md

   text: The other red-haired wild girl who doesn't care for authorities, but lives
     in solidarity with her friends.
 - book: mark-twain/the-adventures-of-tom-sawyer
-  text: Tom has a bit of Zora's lawlessness and wildness.
+  text: Tom has Zora's lawlessness and wildness.
 review:
   date_read:
   - 2007-08-01